 This is where disposable lenses come in handy – you don’t have to worry about cleaning them and can just throw them away later.

-Ask your optometrist if you have any questions about contact lenses or book a contact lens fit or refresh appointment today.
+Speak to your Optometrist if you have any questions, or book an appointment today.

 Contact lenses are popular for a reason – they make life much easier for many people with vision issues.
 However, they might not be the right option for everyone.